 DAVID GREENE, HOST:

-Right now there are demonstrations all over the world calling for economic, political or social change - from protests and Ferguson, Missouri over police tactics, to marches for and against democracy in Hong Kong.
+Right now there are demonstrations all over the world calling for economic, political or social change - from protests in Ferguson, Missouri over police tactics, to marches for and against democracy in Hong Kong.
 But researcher Maria Stephan admits that recent events have called into question whether such civil resistance is effective.

 MARIA STEPHAN: Obviously looking around the world today, whether it's Syria whether it's Iraq - parts of Ukraine, Israel, Gaza - it's hard to be optimistic about civil resistance having you know, a hopeful future.
 But I - I actually think people are also looking at what is happening in these places and thinking to themselves - there has to be a better way.

-GREENE: A better ways is what led Stephan and her colleague Erica Chenoweth to study more than 300 cases of resistance from 1900 to 2006 - to answer one central question - are violent for rebellions more effective than nonviolent movements?
+GREENE: A better way is what led Stephan and her colleague Erica Chenoweth to study more than 300 cases of resistance from 1900 to 2006 - to answer one central question - are violent rebellions more effective than nonviolent movements?
 They spoke to her colleague Steve Inskeep about these findings.

 STEVE INSKEEP, HOST: